ShamsArfeen/NeutrinoSpectrumGenerator/README.md

 ## Technical Details

 The code implements the formalism from **Behren's Buhring (1973)**, specifically considering the forbidden effects of non-unique forbidden decays.
-This effect is modeled using Overlap-Barrier Transition Densities (OBTDs), which are incorporated into the decay rate calculations.
+This effect is modeled using One-Body Transition Densities (OBTDs), which are incorporated into the decay rate calculations.

 The neutrino spectrum generation relies on careful modeling of these decays, and the code ensures that the contribution from each allowed and forbidden transition is accurately included.